linode/docs/docs/guides/development/javascript/what-is-jamstack/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: "Jamstack is an architecture to make your web applications faster, more secure, and easier to maintain.
+description: "The Jamstack is an architecture to make your web applications faster, more secure, and easier to maintain.
 This guide walks you through its key concepts and how to start applying the architecture to your projects."
-og_description: "Jamstack is an architecture to make your web applications faster, more secure, and easier to maintain.
+og_description: "The Jamstack is an architecture to make your web applications faster, more secure, and easier to maintain.
 This guide walks you through its key concepts and how to start applying the architecture to your projects."
 keywords: ['jamstack','application architecture','web applications','static site generators','hugo','gatsby','jekyll','microservices']
-tags: ['web applications', 'jamstack', 'microservices']
+tags: ['web applications']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-04-25
 modified_by:
   name: Nathaniel Stickman
-title: "What Is the Jamstack?"
+title: "An Introduction to the Jamstack"
-h1_title: "What Is the Jamstack?"
+h1_title: "Getting Started with the Jamstack"
 enable_h1: true
 contributor:
   name: Nathaniel Stickman